equinixmetal-archive/docs-packet-legacy/guides/route-bgp-with-bird.md

 Route BGP with BIRD

-# Demo

 # Introduction

 BGP isn't new, but having it be this accessible is!
 Leveraging dynamic hosting for a cluster of servers at a particular data center offers your workloads a safe, effective, and quick failover channel.
 In this guide, we'll walk you through configuring Local BGP using [BIRD](http://bird.network.cz/) so that you can broadcast a specific local IP address to a host of your choice.

 # Getting Started

-If you haven't already requested that BGP be added to your account you'll need to get that sorted before continuing with this guide - see more info about getting started [here](https://www.packet.net/developers/guides/route-bgp-with-bird/).
+If you haven't already requested that BGP be added to your account you'll need to get that sorted before continuing with this guide - see more info about getting started [here](https://www.packet.com/developers/docs/network/advanced/local-and-global-bgp).

 For this guide, we're deploying a [Tiny But Mighty](https://www.packet.net/cloud/servers/t1-small/) server with Ubuntu 16, and [BIRD](https://bird.network.cz/) to broadcast a local IP with BGP.